0xCompute/rubidity/uniswap/NOTES.md

 ## Precision - Math Calculations - UQ112.112

+- [ ] check if uint112 or uint224 in solidity (ethereum)
+      are little endian or big endian??

 Because Solidity does not have first-class support for non-integer numeric data types, the Uniswap v2 uses a simple binary fixed point format to encode and manipulate prices.

 Specifically, prices at a given moment are stored as UQ112.112 numbers, meaning that 112 fractional bits of precision